oserr/fs-vm/vagrant/news/README.md

 ## Setting up environment

-The easiest way to set up your environment is to install a VirtualBox virtual machine preconfigured with python and PostgreSQL, to launch the VM with Vagrant, and to run a script to populate the database.
+The easiest way to set up your environment is to install a VirtualBox virtual machine (VM) preconfigured with python and PostgreSQL, to launch the VM with Vagrant, and to run a script to populate the database.

 * Install VirtualBox from [virtualbox.org][1].
 * Install Vagrant from [vagrantup.com][2].